General Filing Numbers

 If you reported eligible pension, superannuation or annuity income you may be entitled to claim up to $2,000.

-If you net world income exceeded $73,756 for 2016, you may have to repay part of, or the entire amount of OAS pension collected.
+If your net world income exceeded $75,910 for 2018, you may have to repay part of, or the entire amount of OAS pension collected.
 This is commonly referred to as the OAS “clawback”.

 Family Caregiver Amount

-For 2016, if you have a dependant who’s physically or mentally impaired, you may be able to claim up to an additional $2,121 in calculating certain non-refundable tax credits.
+For 2018, if you have a dependent who is physically or mentally impaired, you may be able to claim up to an additional $2,150 in calculating certain non-refundable tax credits.

 Child Disability Benefit